DariusLB/Best-README-Template/JS_PROJ_README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 For completing this project I used the free fake API named [JSONPlaceholder](https://jsonplaceholder.typicode.com/) from typicode.
-For using this, I needed the fetch API function.
+Using this, I needed the fetch API function.
 I have used the [albums](https://jsonplaceholder.typicode.com/albums) and [photos](https://jsonplaceholder.typicode.com/photos).
+For the create, update and delele button, you can only see the results in the console of the page.
+After completing the title and comment input forms and after pressing the submit button, the data will be showed on the screen underneath.
+For uploading a photo from computer, I have only a button that uploads the picture in the image input form that I have created.

 <!-- ROADMAP -->
 ## Roadmap

-- [] Create, modify and delete a gallery.
+- [x] Create, modify and delete a gallery.
     - [x] User is able to create a gallery
     - [x] User is able to edit the title of the gallery
     - [x] User is able to delete a gallery

-- [] Upload and delete a photo.
+- [x] Upload and delete a photo.
     - [x] User is able to upload a photo from computer
     - [x] User is able to visualize all photos from a gallery
     - [x] User is able to delete a photo from a gallery